testflows/TestFlows-WebSite/source/handbook/index.md

 When generating requirements, in addition to [Requirement class] objects created for each requirement [Specification class] object is also generated that describes the whole requirements specification document.
-This object can be linked to higher level tests so that coverage report can be easily calculated for a specific test program run.
+This object can be linked to higher level tests so that a coverage report can be easily calculated for a specific test program run.

-To link [Specification class] object to a test either use [specifications] parameter for inline tests or [Specifications] decorator for decorated tests.
+To link [Specification class] object to a test, either use [specifications] parameter for inline tests or [Specifications] decorator for decorated tests.